Revisiting early afterglows of gamma-ray bursts with finite-thickness ejecta: Implications from XRF 080330 and GRB

-With this approach, the inferred parameters become $E_0 \sim 10^{54}\,\mathrm{erg}$ and $\theta_\mathrm{j} \sim 0.08\,\mathrm{rad}$ (see \S~\ref{subsubsec:interpretation}), yielding physically reasonable energetics and reproducing the observed optical/NIR light curves well.
+With this approach, the inferred parameters become $E_0\sim10^{54}$~erg and $\theta_\mathrm{j}\sim0.08$~rad (see \S~\ref{subsubsec:interpretation}), yielding physically plausible energetics while reproducing the observed optical/NIR light curves well.
 For comparison, we also performed the inference using the original X-ray uncertainties.
-In that case, the fit is driven to extremely large values of $E_0 \sim 10^{55}\,\mathrm{erg}$ and $\theta_\mathrm{j} > 0.1\,\mathrm{rad}$, resulting in an anomalously large collimation-corrected jet energy, $E_{\rm K,jet}=E_0\theta_\mathrm{j}^2/2$, which is energetically implausible.
-We therefore adopt as our primary result the parameter estimates from the fit with reduced X-ray weight, as this choice yields a more physically plausible interpretation while still adequately reproducing the multi-wavelength afterglow behavior.
-The systematic effects of the thin emission region approximation on the inferred parameters are discussed further in Section~\ref{subsec:thinshell_emission}.
+In that case, although the inferred shell width $\Delta_0$ remains unchanged, the fit is driven toward extremely large values of $E_0\sim10^{55}$~erg and $\theta_\mathrm{j}\gtrsim0.1$~rad, resulting in an anomalously large collimation-corrected jet energy, $E_{\rm K,jet}=E_0\theta_\mathrm{j}^2/2$, which is energetically implausible (see \S~\ref{sec:appendix1} for details).
+We therefore adopt as our primary result the parameter estimates obtained with this conservative treatment, as they yield a more physically plausible interpretation while still adequately reproducing the multi-wavelength afterglow behavior.
+The systematic effects of the thin emission region approximation on the inferred parameters and the X-ray flux are discussed further in Section~\ref{subsec:thinshell_emission}.